 Solution 4: Run the Hardware and Devices Troubleshooter

 Windows systems have provided users with embedded troubleshooters to troubleshoot various device errors.
-In this way, when you are facing Windows 10 add printer that did not work error due to the network profile issue, it is a good option to run the hardware and device troubleshooter to see what network profile errors will be detected.
+In this way, when you are facing a printer did not work error due to the network profile issue, it is a good option to run the hardware and device troubleshooter to see what network profile errors will be detected.

 1. Type in troubleshoot in the search box and then hit Enter.